Skip to content

 There are many variations of the accent, some adopting a softer tone while some sound more rough and gritty.

-A unique sound that stands out in the Scouse accent is the letter ‘K’ becoming a ‘Keh’ sound, which is similar to that of pronunciations in Irish Gaelic.
+A unique sound that stands out in the Scouse accent is the letter ‘K’ becoming a ‘Keh’ sound, similar to the pronunciation of Irish Gaelic.

-However, we can’t be sure the Irish were the sole originators as there were hundreds of different nationalities constantly coming and going on the docks and railways which could have had an equal impact upon the accent.
+However, we can’t be sure the Irish were the sole originators, as hundreds of different nationalities constantly came and went on the docks and railways, which could have had an equal impact on the accent.

 Liverpool